 He’s not wearing a smirk at all.
 He’s scared.

 Was this where they all took their girls?
 Was this where those farmers and those shiny-suited men would take their girls and get them drunk?

-Peripherally, she notices his burned-dark face against his pale chest.
+He’s scared and peripherally, she notices his burned-dark face against his pale chest.
 She can see the line where he’d worn an undershirt while working in the sun.
 And there’s a deep line on his forehead, a cavernous line straight across, like a scar.
-Maybe he’s not some movie star at all.
-Maybe he’s just scared.
-And maybe he’s just watching her because he’s scared.
+He’s scared and maybe he’s not some movie star at all.
+Maybe he’s just watching her because he’s scared.
 He’s scared of her father, Hezekiah Shortly.

 She sees the way her breasts fall when she leans down to pick up her bra; they must look ridiculous.
-She cups them into her bra and soon she’s dressed.
-He’s still on the bed and he’s naked, barely covered by the only sheet on the mattress.
-If only he would stand before her.
-If only he would show her who and what she was with.
+She cups them into her bra and soon, she’s dressed.
+He’s still on the bed and he’s naked, barely covered by the only sheet on the mattress and she can see the outlines of his thing: It’s small and shriveled like the burned-out end of a cigrarette.

 “You’re not sore or anything, right?”